jplind79/RCAT/docs/source/config.rst

          model_his in the above example) will be the reference model.
 That is, if validation plot is True, and no obs data is specified, the difference plots will use the first specified model in section as reference data.

+         .. note:: If you want to see how RCAT uses defined file paths and other information to retrieve lists of model data files, see the *get_mod_data* function in *<path-to-RCAT/rcat/runtime/RCAT_main.py*.

      -  OBS
          If observation data is to be used in the analysis, you will need to